qhmu/qhmu.github.io/news/index.md

 # {% include icon.html icon="fa-solid fa-newspaper" %}News

+### 2025-08-06

+Quanhua Mu is invited to give a talk at the PolyU Science Workshop - [AI x Science](https://www.polyu.edu.hk/fs/research/symposium-and-workshop/workshop-on-ai-x-science/).

 ### 2025-07-28

 The lab is happy to host high school students Ann Lee and Harry Chen to experience scientific research.
 Have fun, guys!